rogermedico/nrs-theater-app/README.md

 sessions and the last one with the reservations.

-The users table stores the users info such as name, surname, email, password and if the user is admin.
-The Sessions table stores info about the sessions that will play in the theater sixth the fields name, date and price.
-Finally, the reservations table stores information about every reservation done with the user that made it, the session for wich is the reservation and the row and the column of the seat reserved.
+The users table stores the users info such as name, surname, email, password and if the user is an admin.
+The sessions table stores info about the sessions that will take place in the theater with the fields name, date and price.
+Finally, the reservations table stores information about every reservation with the user that made it, the session for which the reservation is made, and the row and the column of the reserved seat.

-The DB configuration is made using migrations and initially the is filled with some information provided by the seeders and the factories.
+The DB configuration is made using migrations and, initially, is filled with some information provided by the seeders and the factories.

 ### Routes

-Routes are basically three resources one for each entity in the project (session, user and reeservation) and some complementary routes.
-Every route has his middleware applied to avoid forbidden access.
+Routes are basically three resources, one for each entity in the project (session, user and reservation) and some complementary routes.
+Every route has its middleware applied to avoid forbidden access.
-The middlewares that have been used are auth, guest and a created one called admin that checks if user is admin.
+The middlewares that have been used are auth, guest and a new created one called admin that checks if a user is an admin.

 ### Models

 There are three models, again, one for each entity.
-In the models there are the relations between them specified as a relations and in the user model there are even a mutator for the password.
+The relations between them are specified in each model and in the user model there is also a mutator for the password.

 ## Controllers

 As expected there are three controllers.
 The controllers use policies and gates to check that the users can perform the actions.
-It is best practice to add middleware in the routes file but in user and reservation controllers there are middlewares applied in the constructor because different methods of the resource has to had different middlewares.
+It is best practice to add middleware in the routes file.
+However, in the user and the reservation controllers, there are middlewares applied in the constructor, because different methods of the resource have to have different middlewares.

-The validation of the fields always is made using custom requests as is expected from a well made project.
+The validation of the fields is always made using custom requests, as it is expected from a well-done project.

 ## Run Project (local environment)